 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-ARV drug-resistance testing should be performed before starting an ARV regimen if plasma HIV RNA levels are above the threshold for resistance testing (that is, >500 to 1,000 copies/mL) unless drug-resistance testing has already been performed.
+ARV drug-resistance testing should be performed before starting an ARV regimen if plasma HIV RNA levels are above the threshold for resistance testing (that is, >500 to 1,000 copies/mL).
 For details regarding genotypic and phenotypic resistance testing, see Adult and Adolescent Antiretroviral Guidelines.
-Given the association of earlier viral suppression with lower risk of transmission as discussed above, if HIV is diagnosed in the second half of pregnancy, the ARV regimen should be initiated promptly without waiting for the results of resistance testing, with modification of the regimen, if required, when test results return.
+Given the association of earlier viral suppression with lower risk of transmission as discussed above, during pregnancy, cART should be initiated as soon as HIV is diagnosed without waiting for the results of resistance testing, with modification of the regimen, if required, when test results return.
 Because clinically significant resistance to protease inhibitors (PI) is less common than resistance to non-nucleoside reverse transcriptase inhibitors (NNRTIs) in ARV-naive individuals, a PI-based cART regimen generally should be considered in this situation.

-Table 6 outlines the ARV regimens that are preferred for treatment of HIV-infected pregnant women who have never received ARV drugs, based on available data indicating acceptable toxicity profiles, ease of use, pharmacokinetic data in pregnancy, and lack of evidence of teratogenic effects or established adverse outcomes for mother, fetus or newborn in addition to optimal ARV efficacy and durability.
-Preferred dual nucleoside reverse transcriptase inhibitor (NRTI) combinations include abacavir/lamivudine, tenofovir/emtricitabine or lamivudine, or zidovudine/lamivudine in combination with either a ritonavir-boosted PI (ritonavir-boosted atazanavir or ritonavir-boosted lopinavir) or an NNRTI (efavirenz initiated after 8 weeks of pregnancy).
+Table 6 outlines the ARV regimens that are preferred for treatment of HIV-infected pregnant women who have never received ARV drugs.
+These recommendations are based on available data indicating acceptable toxicity profiles, ease of use, pharmacokinetic data in pregnancy, and lack of evidence of teratogenic effects or established adverse outcomes for mother, fetus or newborn in addition to optimal ARV efficacy and durability.
+Preferred regimens include a dual nucleoside reverse transcriptase inhibitor (NRTI) combination (abacavir/lamivudine, tenofovir disoproxil fumarate (tenofovir)/emtricitabine or lamivudine, or zidovudine/lamivudine) in combination with either a ritonavir-boosted PI (atazanavir/ritonavir or darunavir/ritonavir), an NNRTI (efavirenz initiated after 8 weeks of pregnancy) or an integrase inhibitor (raltegravir).
 Alternative regimens include those demonstrated to be effective in adults but with more limited data on use in pregnancy, lack of or incomplete data on teratogenicity, and dosing, formulation, toxicity or interaction issues.
 Selection of these regimens should be based on individual patient characteristics and needs (see Table 7).

-Raltegravir has been suggested for use in late pregnancy in women who have high viral loads because of its ability to rapidly suppress viral load (approximately 2-log copies/mL decrease by Week 2 of therapy).22-25 A recent publication reported the effect of adding raltegravir to a standard ARV regimen in 4 women diagnosed with HIV infection in the third trimester.26 The median viral load at presentation was 271,000 copies/mL and the mean viral load decline per week was 1.12 log (usually not seen until after 1–2 months of standard cART).
-Although no raltegravir-related side effects were noted in these reports, marked elevations in hepatic transaminases were reported in a single HIV-infected pregnant woman when raltegravir was added to an ARV regimen.27 Because the efficacy and safety of this approach has only been described in anecdotal reports, it cannot be routinely recommended at this time for women who are ARV-naive.
+Raltegravir has been suggested for use in late pregnancy in women who have high viral loads because of its ability to rapidly suppress viral load (approximately 2-log copies/mL decrease by Week 2 of therapy).27-30 Two recent case series have reported the effect of adding raltegravir to cART regimens.
+In one, 4 women diagnosed with HIV infection in the third trimester experienced a mean viral load decline per week of 1.12 log after raltegravir was added to a standard ARV regimen.31 In the second publication, raltegravir was either initiated as part of a combination ARV regimen in nine ARV-naive women or added to an existing ARV regimen in five women who conceived on cART but had persistent viremia.
+Raltegravir was initiated at a gestational age of 34 weeks or later.32 The median exposure time to raltegravir was 17 days and the mean viral load decline was 2.6 log.
+Although no raltegravir-related side effects were noted in these reports, marked elevations in hepatic transaminases were reported in a single HIV-infected pregnant woman when raltegravir was added to an ARV regimen.33 Because the efficacy and safety of this approach has only been described in anecdotal reports, it cannot be routinely recommended at this time for women who are ARV-naive.

 The cART regimen initiated during pregnancy can be modified after delivery to include simplified regimens that were not used in pregnancy because pregnancy safety data were insufficient.
 Decisions regarding continuation of an ARV regimen or which specific ARV agents to use should be made by women in consultation with their HIV care providers, taking into account current recommendations and life circumstances (see General Principles Regarding Use of Antiretroviral Drugs during Pregnancy).